The Neuroscience of Yoga

 Yoga has always been a personal, inner exploration.
 Nonetheless, objective scientific measurements can add validity and elucidate mechanisms of the practice.

-It is often difficult to parse out the components of yoga, as I’ve tried to do here because the practice was designed as a holistic system.
+It is often difficult to parse out the components of yoga, as I’ve tried to do here because the practice was designed as a Holistic Healing system.
 We’re left with questions like: Was it the movement, breathing, or meditation that did the trick?
 Or perhaps all three worked synergistically?

 For example, a combination of asanas, pranayama, and dharana were shown to increase brain derived neurotrophic factor (BDNF), a key player in brain cell growth and neuroplasticity.
 [24] And early evidence suggests that Sudarshan Kriya Yoga, which combines asanas, pranayama, and meditation, could effectively treat stress, anxiety, PTSD, depression, and other mental disorders.[25]